okta/workflows-templates/workflows/manage_aws_sso_entitlements/readme.md

 Before you get started, here are the things you’ll need:

 1. Access to an Okta tenant with Okta Workflows enabled for your org
-2. Access to a tenant for AWS SSO
+2. Access to a tenant for AWS Multi-Account Access
-3. A user/group with the configurations listed in the AWS SSO Connector doc
+3. A user/group with the configurations listed in the AWS Multi-Account Access Connector doc

 ## Setup Steps

 Please follow the below step-by-step instructions to set up this workflow.

-1. Update the AWS SSO connector cards to use your AWS connection.
+1. Update the AWS Multi-Account Access connector cards to use your AWS connection.
     * Fill out the Options on each card with the correct:
         * AWS Region
         * AWS Instance ARN